 Clear, consistent, and concise recycling labels that comply with FTC Green Guides.
-Making recycling make sense.
+Making sense of recycling.

 The How2Recycle Label is a voluntary, standardized labeling system that clearly communicates recycling instructions to the public.
 How2Recycle is a product of the Sustainable Packaging Coalition (SPC), part of the non-profit GreenBlue.
 The label is a culmination of several years of research and stakeholder engagement and is an adaptation of the successful UK “On-Pack Recycling Label” (OPRL).